russmaxdesign/web-usability-resources/README.md

-# Web Usability Accessibiliy Workshop Resources
+# Web Usability Accessibility Workshop Resources

 A series of Accessibility examples for Web Usability Workshops.